"*" indicates required fields

 Choosing a solar contractor for your area can be intimidating, which is why it’s helpful to remember the three most important tips when choosing a solar panel company.

 Since 2008, ADT Solar has a proven history and reputation for providing quality service, and was ranked #5 for 2020 Solar Power World’s Top Residential Solar Installer in the United States.
 We are proud to offer some of the best warranties you can find in the solar industry and only use products that offer the same.

 If you’re ready to take the next step, or even if you’re considering what it would take to get you there, contact us to discover all your options.

-We install solar and roofs throughout Boone County and surrounding areas.
+We install solar and roofs in Richmond and surrounding areas.
 Contact us today to see if we service your area and get free solar quotes for your particular needs.

 *Tax and credits or incentives including those provided by federal, state, or local governments may change or end.
 This can impact the amount of money you might save.
 Consult a tax professional to understand any tax liability or eligibility for any tax credits that may result from the purchase of your solar system.

 **If you have taxable income and own the system, you may qualify for the federal investment tax credit (ITC).
 It is your responsibility to determine your eligibility and to apply.
 Consult a qualified tax professional for assistance and details.